This post may contain affiliate links. Please read our disclosure policy.

 How to Make Beanie Weenies

-1. Brown.
-Heat olive oil in the pan (optional.)
-Add the sliced hot dogs to a large non-stick skillet over medium heat and cook for 3-4 minutes, stirring occasionally, until lightly browned.
+1. Brown the hot dogs.
+Add the sliced hot dogs to a large nonstick skillet over medium-high heat.
+Cook for 3–4 minutes, stirring occasionally, until lightly browned around the edges.

-2. Stir.
-Stir in the can of beans, brown sugar, mustard and garlic powder.
+2. Add the beans and seasonings.
+Stir in the baked beans, brown sugar, mustard, and garlic powder.

 4. Serve.
-Serve with toast points or bread for dipping.
+Sprinkle with parsley, if using, and serve warm with toast points, cornbread, crackers, or bread for dipping.

 A large skillet contains cooked beanie weenies.